ColdTrick/csv_exporter/README.md

 Developers
 ----------

+By default all searchable entities are exportable, if however you wish to change this list use the plugin hook

+`elgg_register_plugin_hook_handler("allowed_type_subtypes", "csv_exporter", "your function");`

+and change the result array.

 You can add your own values to the available list by registering a plugin hook like

 `elgg_register_plugin_hook_handler("get_exportable_values", "csv_exporter", "your function");`

 This hook get the following params:

 - __type__: the type of the entity to supply the values for